LoyolaChicagoBooks/introcs-csharp/rst/csproj-revisited.rst

 There is even more to recommend this setup:  The old setup had references in multiple places to various details about the collection of Responses.
-That made it harder to follow and definitely harder to update if you want to add an new command.
+That made it harder to follow and definitely harder to update if you want to add a new command.
 Now after writing the new class to respond to a new command,  the *only* thing you need to do is add a new instance of that class to the array initializer in the CommandMapper constructor!